In anticipation of reading more in his book, I have a few brief responses to the talk that I wished to write down.

 There were plenty of good ideas in this talk about the social and personal benefits of religion.
 My main problem with the argument, as I understand it, is, I think, a practical one.
 How do you get atheists to agree on anything?
 Secular Philosophy works through a dialectic process of opposition.
 However, Alain de Botton seems to be suggesting a much more homogenised atheism.
 I'm not sure that atheists gather well together in herds.

 Furthermore, the idea of institutionalising secular ideas is potentially off-putting.
-Much in a similar way to how those of a
+Much in a similar way to how those of a libertarian right-wing mindset might look at socialism and question their imposition of morals/values/

 The adoption or acceptance of the principles of the free market worked exceptionally well for those religious communities who settled in America (as John Micklethwait and Adrian Wooldridge have persuasively argued in their recent book 'God is Back').
 The competition between ideas, methods of worship and styles of charismatic preaching allowed religion to flourish whilst it became less and less socially acceptable in Western Europe.
 Is a free market of ideas and social organisations the way forward for atheism?
 Would atheists tolerate the rise of certain 'cult' leaders?